6 fabulous reasons to eat more pumpkin seeds

 Experts have known that a significant zinc deficiency is associated with abnormally low testosterone levels, but what about mild to moderately low zinc?
 A research team at Wayne State University School of Medicine evaluated 40 men (ages 20 to 80) and their zinc and testosterone levels.
 The authors induced marginally low zinc in young men and provided zinc supplements to elderly men who were zinc-deficient.
 They discovered that limiting zinc intake for 20 weeks caused a decline in testosterone levels and that zinc supplements given for six months improved testosterone production.

-Now that you know the benefits of pumpkin seeds, all you need is tasty way to prepare them.
-Next time you carve a pumpkin, make pumpkin pie from scratch or buy a pumpkin specifically for the seeds, try this simple but delicious recipe for toasted pumpkin seeds.
+Next time you carve a pumpkin, make pumpkin pie from scratch or buy a pumpkin specifically for the seeds, try roasting them for tasty and healthy snack.

 Read: Know the disease risks of low testosterone